smidm/simba/docs/Scenario2.md

 At this point we have Experimental data, which has been corrected for outliers and with features extracted, and we want to predict behavior BtWGaNP in these videos.

->*Note*: If you haven't generated the predictive classifier yourself, and you have instead downloaded the predictive classifier or been given the predictive calssifier by someone else, we will also include information on how you can use that classifier to predict behaviors in your videos.
+>*Note*: If you haven't generated the predictive classifier yourself, and you have instead downloaded the predictive classifier or been given the predictive classifier by someone else, we will also include information on how you can use that classifier to predict behaviors in your videos.

 1. In the Load Project menu, navigate to the **Run Machine Model** tab and you should see the following window.